-Planned Vegetation Patterns The planned vegetation patterns were lawns around houses, schools and religious buildings.
+Planned Vegetation Patterns The planned vegetation patterns were lawns around houses, schools and religious buildings and the Courthouse.
 Street trees were common before the 1920s in the residential areas.
 Little or no vegetation was located on Massachusetts Street.
+A photo of the Courthouse taken before it was occupied but after completion shows a few trees had been maintained on the site.

 Signs and Pedestrian amenities Typically the historic signs were street name signs.
 The only pedestrian amenities were stone and cast iron hitching posts and stone steps to provide assistance in getting in and out of carriages.
+A photo of the Courthouse taken before it was occupied but after completion shows sidewalks along the Massachusetts Street side of the Courthouse.

 Primary Structures The primary structures in the environs of the property were single-family residences and commercial structures.
-Quincy School was to the south.
-The structures were primarily 1, 1 $\frac{1}{2}$ and 2 stories in height and constructed of wood or masonry materials.
+The structures were primarily 1, 1 1⁄2 and 2 stories in height and constructed of wood or masonry materials.
 Various styles were represented in the area.
+Of note was the Watkins Bank Building to the northwest.
+This masonry structure (c.
+1887) also has Richardsonian Romanesque influence and dominates the west side of Massachusetts Street.